-Question Answer Marks 3(b) 'The main cause of deviant behaviour is social resistance.'
+Question Answer Marks 3(b) 'Subcultural norms and values cause people to act in deviant ways.'
 Using sociological material, give one argument against this view.
-Indicative content • The role of social resistance relative to the influence of other factors that can explain deviant behaviour e.g. cultural deprivation, under-socialisation and marginalisation.
-Note: with these arguments, responses need to explain why social resistance is not the main cause of deviance to enter level 3 • Not all resistance is intentional opposition. • In a postmodern society, the potential for style itself to resist is lost - the commodification of subcultural styles causes style to lose any shock value and becomes merely an act of identity creation rooted in consumption and the 'next cool thing' (Clark). • Some sociologists would argue that deviance can only be understood in terms of biological and psychological causes. • Social resistance tends to be focused on youth and therefore does not offer a generalised account of deviance/non conformity. • Any other reasonable point.
-Levels of response Level 3: 5-6 marks • One clear and developed argument against the view that the main cause of deviant behaviour is social resistance. • Sociological material, such as concepts, theories and evidence, is used to support the argument. • The material selected is appropriate and focused on the question with its relevance made clear.
-Level 2: 3-4 marks • One clear but underdeveloped argument against the main cause of deviant behaviour is social resistance. • The material selected is appropriate but not clearly focused on the question or its relevance to the argument is not made clear.
-Level 1: 1-2 marks • One point disagreeing with the view the main cause of deviant behaviour is social resistance, which is undeveloped or lacking clarity. • Any supporting material lacks focus on the specific question.
-Level 0: 0 marks • No response worthy of credit.
+Indicative content Subcultural deviance tends to be focused on youth and therefore does not offer a generalised account of deviance/non-conformity.
+Most deviant subcultures are short lived and so do not explain long term deviant behaviour.
+The extent to which subcultures engage in deviant behaviour has been exaggerated; although they have some different norms it is misleading to call this deviant behaviour and many subcultures are more conformist than is often assumed.
+Subcultures are one amongst many other explanations of deviant behaviour e.g. cultural deprivation, under-socialisation, marginalisation, social resistance and labelling theory.
+Any other appropriate response Levels of response Level 3: 5-6 marks One clear and developed argument against the view that subcultural norms and values cause people to act in deviant ways.
+Sociological material, such as concepts, theories and evidence, is used to support the argument.
+The material selected is appropriate and focused on the question with its relevance made clear.
+Level 2: 3-4 marks One clear but underdeveloped argument against the view subcultural norms and values cause people to act in deviant ways.
+The material selected is appropriate but not clearly focused on the question or its relevance to the argument is not made clear.
+Level 1: 1-2 marks One point disagreeing with the view that subcultural norms and values cause people to act in deviant ways which is undeveloped or lacking clarity.
+Any supporting material lacks focus on the specific question.
+Level 0: 0 marks No response worthy of credit.
 6

-Question Answer Marks 4 Evaluate the view that age is the most important influence on a person's identity.
+Question Answer Marks 4 Evaluate the view that age identities have changed over time.
 Indicative content